JVT038/MetaTube/README.md

   - Hardware encoding using NVENC, Intel Quick Sync
   - Hardware encoding is supported, but not yet tested for Video Toolbox, Video Acceleration API (VAAPI), AMD AMF & OpenMax OMX
   - Manually set height and width, if a video type has been selected
+  - Store the information about downloaded releases in the database, to edit the downloaded content later after the download

   To-Do before the first release:
   - Support more extensions to merge metadata with.
-  - Store the information about downloaded releases in the database
   - For some reason, Musicbrainz prefers to show singles over Albums, while I want the opposite.
   - Some decent mobile support
   - Docker support